TELLConsult Course Moderator Team Members

 (to be further updated in the course of 2017)

 Christine works as lecturer in the domains EFL, Teacher training and Instructional design at the Universitat Oberta de Catalunya.

-For the Office of Learning Technologies she coordinates the EU LLP project SpeakApps.
+One of the projects she coordinated for the Office of Learning Technologies was the EU LLP project SpeakApps.

 Furthermore she is on the University Committees for e-Learning Doctoral Programme and Innovation Support.